quotient-im/Quaternion/BUILDING.md

   libQuotient 0.7.x is _not_ compatible with Quaternion 0.0.96 beta 2 and later.
 - libQuotient dependendencies (see lib/README.md):
   - [Qt Keychain](https://github.com/frankosterfeld/qtkeychain)
-  - If using E2EE (experimental):
   - libolm 3.2.5 or newer (the latest 3.x strongly recommended)
   - OpenSSL (both 1.1.x and 3.x are known to work; the version Quaternion runs with must be the same as the version used to build Quaternion - or libQuotient, if libQuotient is built/installed separately).

 Note that in case of using externally built (i.e. not in-tree) libQuotient you cannot choose whether or not E2EE is enabled; this is defined by your libQuotient build configuration.
-If you build libQuotient from within Quaternion build process then you get to define how libQuotient is built.
+Since 0.8, it is strongly recommended to build libQuotient with E2EE switched on, and manage E2EE via the library API (which Quaternion already does, by now).
+If you build libQuotient from within Quaternion build process then you're in full control how libQuotient is built.

 #### Linux
 Just install things from the list above using your preferred package manager.